Julie Larsen Maher ©WCS

 - explore strategies and resources to enhance your curriculum with wildlife!

-WCS Webinars last approximately ninety minutes.
-The first hour starts with an introduction to the topic of the webinar and transitioning to information, stories and illustration of WCS field work.
+WCS Webinars last approximately seventy-five minutes.
+The first half hour starts with an introduction to the topic of the webinar and transitioning to information, stories and illustration of WCS field work.
 During this time, you will also hear from a WCS guest scientist and have an opportunity to ask questions in a Q&A forum.
 Immediately following the presentation, WCS educators will facilitate a discussion about strategies to include wildlife and conservation topics to enhance your student's learning experience.
 At the conclusion, in exchange for a completed event evaluation, you will receive a completion certificate and access to a module of curriculum support materials.